-Driving near a large truck can be dangerous for some reasons; large trucks can weigh up to 80 tons, making them challenging to control and deadly in an truck accident.
-While truck drivers have a duty to operate their vehicles with a high level of care, other drivers on the road also have a obligation to exercise caution.
+Driving near a large truck can be dangerous for some reasons; large trucks can weigh up to 80 tons, making them challenging to control and deadly in a truck accident.
+While truck drivers have a duty to operate their vehicles with a high level of care, other drivers on the road also have an obligation to exercise caution.

-One thing that all drivers of standard passenger cars should learn are the locations of large truck blind spots and the importance of staying out of those blind spots.
+One thing that all drivers of standard passenger cars should learn is the locations of large truck blind spots and the importance of staying out of those blind spots.

 Most people don’t realize that one of the most dangerous places to drive is directly in front of a large vehicle.
 While the driver of a large truck may be able to see a car that is far ahead of it easily, a vehicle that is directly in front is often hidden from review.

 If you are driving in front of a large truck and stop or slow down suddenly, you are at risk of an accident; at 65 miles per hour, it takes a large truck approximately 525 feet—or the length of two football fields—to come to a complete stop.
 And that’s assuming the tractor-trailer driver can see you and knows that you’re stopping!

 Truck drivers have blind spots on both sides of their vehicles.
 Driving on the right side of an 18-wheeler can lead to a situation known as squeeze play which is when a passenger car is squeezed between the truck and an object on the right (median, wall, another car) because the truck is turning right.
 On the left side, the blind spot is smaller than on the right side but is equally as dangerous.